brandalston/OBCT/README.md

 ***
 ## Pareto Frontier
-To generate the Pareto frontier call the pareto_runs.main() function with the below parameters:
+To generate the Pareto frontier call the `main` function in `pareto_runs.py` with the below parameters:
   - d : str list, names of dataset files
   - h : int, maximum depth of trained trees
   - t : float, gurobi model time limit in s